MicrosoftDocs/sdk-api/sdk-api-src/content/wbemprov/nn-wbemprov-iwbemdecoupledbasiceventprovider.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IWbemDecoupledBasicEventProvider</b> interface inherits from <a href="/windows/desktop/api/wbemprov/nn-wbemprov-iwbemdecoupledregistrar">IWbemDecoupledRegistrar</a>. <b>IWbemDecoupledBasicEventProvider</b> also has these types of members:
+The <b>IWbemDecoupledBasicEventProvider</b> interface inherits from <a href="/windows/desktop/api/wbemprov/nn-wbemprov-iwbemdecoupledregistrar">IWbemDecoupledRegistrar</a>. <b>IWbemDecoupledBasicEventProvider</b> also has these types of members:

 ## -see-also